jekyll/jekyll/docs/_docs/themes.md

 Refer to your selected theme's documentation and source repository for more information on what files you can override.
 {: .note .info}

-To locate theme's files on your computer, run `bundle show` followed by the name of the theme's gem, e.g. `bundle show minima` for default Jekyll's theme.
-Then copy the files you want to override, from the returned path to your root folder.
+To locate theme's files on your computer:

+1. Run `bundle show` followed by the name of the theme's gem, e.g., `bundle show minima` for default Jekyll's theme.

+    The location of the theme gem is returned.
+For example, minima is located in `/usr/local/lib/ruby/gems/2.3.0/gems/minima-2.1.0` on a Mac.

+2. Change to the directory's location and open the directory in Finder or Explorer:

+    ```
+    cd /usr/local/lib/ruby/gems/2.3.0/gems/minima-2.1.0
+    open .
+    # for Windows, use "explorer ."
+    ```

+    A Finder or Explorer window opens showing the theme's files and directories.

+    With a clear understanding of the theme's files, you can now override any theme file by creating a similarly named file in your Jekyll site directory.

+If you want to get rid of the theme gem altogether, copy the files from the theme gem's directory into your Jekyll site directory (for example, copy them to `/myblog` if you created your Jekyll site at `/myblog`).

+Then modify the Gemfile and configuration to remove references to the theme gem.
+For example, to remove Minima:
+*  Open **Gemfile** and remove `gem "minima", "~> 2.0"`.
+*  Open **_config.yml** and remove `theme: minima`.

+Now `bundle update` will no longer get updates for the theme gem.

+## Using themes other than the default

+The `jekyll new <PATH>` command isn't the only way to create a new Jekyll site with a gem-based theme.
+You can also [find gem-based themes](https://github.com/jekyll/jekyll/wiki/Themes) online and incorporate them into your Jekyll project.
+To install a gem-based theme:

+1. Add the theme to your site's `Gemfile`:

+    ```
+    gem 'my-awesome-jekyll-theme'
+    ```

+3. Install the theme:

+    ```
+    bundle install
+    ```

+3. Add the following to your site's `_config.yml` to activate the theme:

+    ```
+    theme: my-awesome-jekyll-theme
+    ```

+5. Build your site:

+    ```
+    bundle exec jekyll serve
+    ```

+You can have multiple themes listed in your site's Gemfile, but only one theme can be selected in your site's `_config.yml`.
+{: .note .info }

+If you're publishing your Jekyll site on [Github Pages](https://pages.github.com/), note that Github Pages supports only some gem-based themes.
+See [Supported Themes](https://pages.github.com/themes/) in Github's documentation to see which themes are supported.
+Currently only Minima is currently supported.

-## Creating a theme
+## Creating your own gem-based theme

+If you're a Jekyll theme developer (rather than just a consumer of themes), you can package up your theme in RubyGems and allow users to install it through Bundler.

-Jekyll themes are distributed as Ruby gems.
-Don't worry, Jekyll will help you scaffold a new theme with the `new-theme` command.
+If you're unfamiliar with distributing Ruby gems, don't worry, Jekyll will help you scaffold a new theme with the `new-theme` command.
 Just run `jekyll new-theme` with the theme name as an argument:

 ```sh
 jekyll new-theme my-awesome-theme